 Forde was a member of the War Council 1940–1945; Minister for the Army and Deputy Prime Minister 1941–1946 in both the Curtin and Chifley governments; and Minister for Defence from August–November 1946.

 He led an Australian delegation to the United Nations Conference in San Francisco in April 1945.

 Prime Minister Francis Forde

 As Deputy Prime Minister, Forde took over as Prime Minister on Curtin's death.
-He held the position for eight days from 6 to 13 July 1945 in a caretaker capacity until the federal parliamentary Labor Party chose JB Chifley instead.
+He held the position for eight days, 6–13 July 1945, in a caretaker capacity, until the federal parliamentary Labor Party elected JB Chifley instead.

 Forde was appointed High Commissioner to Canada in 1946 and held the position until 1953 under both the Chifley Labor and the Menzies Liberal-Country Party coalition governments.